BrunoC-L/Caesium/README.md

 Similarly to Rust, Caesium allows for references if the compiler can determine the lifetime of the referenced object to be greater than that of its reference.
 Unlike C++, types with reference member variables may be copied, these are also known as views in C++ terminology, which are typically passed by value.
+This will be done entirely without annotations, which are incredibly annoying when they can be entirely deduced by the compiler anyway.

 ## Long Term View on Parallelism